Mixed spin-boson coupling for qubit readout with suppressed residual shot-noise dephasing

 To study the resonator response from the contribution of only the nonlinear term, we take $\chi = 0$.
-We set the target resonator average photon population near 15 and heuristically determine a drive amplitude $\epsilon$ by finding the steady-state solution numerically.
-Within this model, we find that for a single value for $\epsilon$, the resonator photon number $n$ does not differ for the qubit in $\ket{0}$ or $\ket{1}$.
-An important intuition that comes from observing Eq.~(\ref{langevin_resonator}) is that, once $|\alpha|$ exceeds 1, the resonator field picks up a quadratically increasing separation in its imaginary part, thanks to the $\chi'$ term.
-The results, as shown in Fig.~\ref{fig:nonlinear_readout}(b), confirm that with a moderate Kerr shift amplitude of $0.1$ MHz, the readout error can go below $10^{-4}$ within $400$ ns.
+For each value of $\chi'$, we choose the drive amplitude $\epsilon$ such that the maximum transient resonator photon population within the integration time is below 15.
+We note that within this model, for a single value of $\epsilon$, the resonator photon number $n$ does not differ for the qubit in $\ket{0}$ or $\ket{1}$.
+Crucially, once $|\alpha|$ exceeds 1, the resonator field picks up a quadratically increasing separation in its imaginary part, thanks to the $\chi'$ term.
+The results, as shown in Fig.~\ref{fig:nonlinear_readout}(b), confirm that with a moderate Kerr shift amplitude of $0.1$ MHz, the readout error can go below $10^{-4}$ within 170 ns.
 We remark that these steady-state calculations have not taken advantage of any readout pulse optimization methods that have been useful for shortening readout times in usual linear dispersive readout settings~\cite{mcclure2016rapid, walter2017rapid, boutin2017resonator}.

-In summary, we demonstrated a readout scheme that takes advantage of the quadratic relation in term $\chi' \sigma_z a^\dagger a^\dagger a a$.
+In summary, we demonstrated a readout scheme that takes advantage of the quadratic relation in the term $\chi' \sigma_z a^\dagger a^\dagger a a$.
 Additionally, we showed that this coupling scheme manifests a suppressed qubit dephasing rate when the residual photon number in the resonator is small.
-Next we will show how to realize mixed coupling with real circuits such that we are able to suppress $\chi$ without suppressing $\chi'$.
+Next, we will show how to realize mixed coupling with real circuits such that we are able to suppress $\chi$ without suppressing $\chi'$.